springfall2008/batpred/README.md

 They are set to a regular expression and auto-discovered but you can comment out to disable or set them manually.
   - **metric_octopus_import** - Import rates from the Octopus plugin
   - **metric_octopus_export** - Export rates from the Octopus plugin
-  - **octopus_intelligent_slot** - If you have Octopus intelligent and the Intelligent plugin installed point to the 'slot' sensor
+  - **octopus_intelligent_slot** - If you have Intelligent Octopus and the Octopus Energy plugin (or Octopus Intelligent plugin) installed point to the 'slot' sensor
-  - **octopus_intelligent_charge_rate** - When set to non-zero amount (e.g. 7.5) it's assumed the car charges during intelligent slots using this or the data reported by Octopus
+  - **octopus_intelligent_charge_rate** - When set to non-zero amount (e.g. 7.5) it's assumed the car charges during Intelligent slots using this or the data reported by Octopus
   - **octopus_intelligent_charging** - When enabled Predbat will plan charging around the octopus intelligent slots, taking it into account for battery load and generating the slot information

 Or you can override these by manually supplying an octopus pricing URL (expert feature)